About UNDP in Botswana

 In 2005, UNDP’s Executive Board approved the new Financial Regulations and Rules and along with them the new definitions of “execution” and “implementation” enabling UNDP to fully implement the new Common Country Programme Procedures resulting from the UNDG simplification and harmonization initiative.
 In light of this decision this Programme Operational Plan (POP) together with an AWP constitute together a project document as referred to in the SBAA.

-The cooperation between the Government of Botswana and the United Nations system in Botswana is also pursuant of the United Nations General Assembly Resolution 63/233 on Development Cooperation with Middle Income Countries that recognises and calls for appropriate support to middle income countries to overcome disparities masked by national averages and to realise all the Millennium Development Goals (MDGs).
+The cooperation between the Government of Botswana and the United Nations system in Botswana is also pursuant of the United Nations General Assembly Resolution 63/233 on Development Cooperation with Middle Income Countries that recognises and calls for appropriate support to middle income countries to overcome disparities masked by national averages and to realise all the Sustainable Development Goals (SDGs).

 Who are the decision makers?

 The Resident Coordinator heads the UN System in Botswana and is also the Resident Representative for UNDP Botswana.
-The Resident Representative is supported by one Deputy Resident Representative.
-Together with the Economic Advisor, the Assistant Resident Representative and the Operations Manager, they form the Country Management Team.
+Together with the Economic Advisor and the Operations Manager, they form the Country Management Team.

 The country office has four programme portfolios namely; Environment and Energy, Governance and Human Rights, HIV and AIDS and Poverty Reduction.
 These portfolios are headed by locally recruited experts who provide both technical and advisory services needed to run the Country Programme-implemented through government ministries and departments.